 Artists interested in participating in the MCL Grand’s Chalk Wall program may contact Denise Helbing at firstname.lastname@example.org.

-This work is currently on display above the Church Street entrance.
+This work was on display above the Church Street entrance door from September - December 2018.
 Michelle is an artist who works through inspiration and imagination, provoking thought of deeper meanings in life.
 Inspired by Native American stories about the raven and horse, Michelle’s piece exemplifies the strength and beauty that emerges from struggle and change.